MicrosoftDocs/azure-media-services/media-services/latest/migrate-v-2-v-3-migration-scenario-based-encoding.md

 ![migration steps 2](./media/migration-guide/steps-4.svg)

-This article gives you encoding scenario based guidance that will assist you in migrating from Azure Media Services v2 to v3.
+This article provides encoding scenario based guidance that will assist you in migrating from Azure Media Services v2 to v3.

 ## Prerequisites